- About us

-In June 2020, Grosvenor Britain & Ireland launched its first community charter, Positive Space, aiming to set a new standard for public engagement and give the communities we work with meaningful involvement in how their neighbourhoods evolve.
+Our Community Charter, Positive Space, launched in 2020.
+It aims to set a standard for public engagement and give the communities we work with meaningful involvement in how their neighbourhoods evolve.

-Grosvenor has now brought together the insights and tips in a new guide to public engagement called Positive Space in Practice available to anyone involved in making and managing places.
+We brought together the insights and tips in a guide to public engagement called Positive Space in Practice available to anyone involved in making and managing places.

 “We know that poor engagement undermines the credibility of the property sector and its potential to create places that people value.
 That’s why we’re investing in the skills of our staff and working hard to ensure that people have meaningful involvement in how their neighbourhood evolves.